Laboratory 2: Timed Game (Simon)

 The description of this lab is done almost entirely through text and video demonstration; as opposed to providing a supplementary flowchart as was done in Lab 1.
 Future labs will generally have additional figures or pseudocode to aid in understanding and development.

-Part A: Planning and Preparation
+Part A: (Class 1) Planning and Preparation

-The first checkoff of this lab consists of producing a plan for implementing the game.
+The first day of this lab consists of producing a plan for implementing the game.
 The group should work together to build a comprehensive program design.
 This design must consist of one or more flow charts thoroughly describing the actions the program must take.
 The flow charts elements must describe single events or actions taken; they should not be summaries of multiple functionalities.
 For example:

 • Good flow chart items: